Teikyo Lab.

 If autonomous driving becomes more widespread in the future, it will become a means of transportation for people called "vulnerable people" such as the elderly living in rural areas.
 Even in areas where it is difficult to move without a car, it will be easier to go out and you can expect to be active.
 However, on the other hand, Professor Hideaki Inoue of the Department of Department of Mechanical and Precision Systems, Faculty of Science and Engineering points out that depending on the direction of autonomous driving, it may have a negative effect.

-Professor Inoue became a Professor at Teikyo University in April 2020, and since spending time at the Utsunomiya Campus in the lush hills, he has sought to support mobility and walking for vulnerable people.
-It is said that he has come to feel it.
+Professor Inoue became Professor at Teikyo University in April 2020, and since spending time at Utsunomiya Campus in a lush, hilly area, he has come to feel the need for autonomous driving technology to support mobility and walking for those with limited mobility.

 We are conducting a demonstration experiment of an electric wheelchair on the walking path of the Forest of Depression and Culture.